Loading Results

 Print

 Your new baby is finally here, and you’re still feeling exhausted after giving birth.
-Your postpartum (after childbirth) checkup may seem like something you can put at the bottom of your to-do list -- but that would be a mistake!
+Your postpartum (after childbirth) checkup may seem like something you can put at the bottom of your to-do list – but that would be a mistake

-“Having an appointment to make sure you are at your physical and emotional best, helps you take better care of your baby and enjoy this pivotal time in both your lives,” says Ilana Kresch, CNW, a certified nurse midwife at Westshore Midwifery Associates.
+“Having an appointment to make sure you are at your physical and emotional best, helps you take better care of your baby and enjoy this pivotal time in both your lives,” says Ilana Kresch, CNW, a certified nurse midwife at University Hospitals Westshore Midwifery Associates.
 “Postpartum appointments are a continuation of the important prenatal relationship you’ve established with your midwife or doctor to keep you healthy.”

 What to Expect After Giving Birth